jamesdhutton/Interpreter/README.md

 *Usage:*
 `interpreter <action> <filename>`

-Where action is /p to pretty-print or /e to execute
+Where action is `/p` to pretty-print or `/e` to execute

 The grammar of the language is Pascal-like.
 There are examples in the "Samples" directory.
-Here is a sample program that finds the first 100 prime numbers, which you can run by typing `interpreter /e ..\samples\compute_primes.txt`
+Here is a sample program that prints the first 100 prime numbers.
+You can run it by typing `interpreter /e ..\samples\compute_primes.txt`

 ```
 primecount := 1